Alpha-1729/ESP_WiFi_Captive_Portal/README.md

 5. You can optionally change some parameters like the SSID name and texts of the page like title, subtitle, text body...
 6. Upload the code into your board.
 7. You are done!

+# <u>Note</u>

+- After uploading the code, first clear the passwords already in the EEPROM.
+- If any error happens, kindly report the issue.